mengacpp/InazumaQuery/README.md

 ## Example

-Here is an example of how powerful this API is.
+Here is an example that shows how powerful this API is.

 ```C